 Flexible Learning Options

 Our students learn alongside classmates across the country and beyond through a collaborative, dynamic, and interactive learning environment.
 As a full- or part-time student in either degree program, you can earn your degree entirely online.
 More about online learning »

 Assigned Faculty Advisors

 As a graduate student, you will be paired with an advisor who will work with you to set and meet educational and professional goals throughout your degree.
-For MA(Comm) students, faculty advisors will help to identify thesis topics, and will remain a support as you write, prepare and successfully defend your thesis.
+For MA (Communication) students, faculty advisors will help to identify thesis topics, and will remain a support as you write, prepare and successfully defend your thesis.